-Appends the specified suffix to the original query name, when replacing an NXDOMAIN with a redirect names- pace.
-Limits the number of undefined subdomains for a valid domain name.
-Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic.
-Controls the order of glue records in an A or AAAA response.
-Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place.
-Controls QNAME minimization behavior in the BIND 9 resolver.
-Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate.
-Controls the IPv4 address from which queries are issued.
-Controls the IPv6 address from which queries are issued.
-Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of-service (DoS) attacks.
-Defines whether recursion and caching are allowed.
-Specifies the maximum number of concurrent recursive queries the server can perform.
+Statement Description minimal-responses Controls whether the server only adds records to the au- thority and additional data sections when they are required (e.g. delegations, negative responses).
+This improves server performance. nocookie-udp-size Sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE. nodata-per-second Limits the number of empty (NODATA) responses for a valid domain name. nxdomain-redirect Appends the specified suffix to the original query name, when replacing an NXDOMAIN with a redirect names- pace. nxdomains-per-second Limits the number of undefined subdomains for a valid domain name. port Specifies the UDP/TCP port number the server uses to receive and send DNS protocol traffic. preferred-glue Controls the order of glue records in an A or AAAA response. prefetch Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. qps-scale Tightens defenses during DNS attacks by scaling back the ratio of the current query-per-second rate. query-source Controls the IPv4 address from which queries are issued. query-source-v6 Controls the IPv6 address from which queries are issued.